-When you visit Farwest Nepal, you will not see big cities but travel among hills, valleys and rice fields from village to village.
-Here, you can absorb the atmosphere of rural life and actually meet the locals.
-Farwest Nepal’s population and culture is not the same everywhere.
-While the north and the high Himalayas are influenced by Tibetan culture, you will meet mostly Hindu people in the Middle Hills.
+In Far West Nepal, it is feasible travelling among hills, valleys and rice fields from village to village without the noise of big cities.
+The atmosphere of rural life is all around and it is possible to meet locals.
+Far West Nepal’s population and culture is not the same everywhere.
+While the north and the high Himalayas are influenced by Tibetan culture, there are mostly Hindu people in the Middle Hills.
 People of the Middle Hills have also migrated to the fertile Terai region.
 However, the Terai is still inhabited and characterized by its original residents, the Tharu people.